Today’s post is my no-B.S. guide to the possibility of stem cells being used to treat Multiple Sclerosis (MS).

 The risks from stem cell interventions for MS today such as infection, cancer, pulmonary embolism, and worsening of immune symptoms just to name a few are simply too high to justify the clinics selling a therapy that has no proven benefit.

-I realize there are many people with MS who are suffering and for whom today’s conventional medicine has too little to offer, but at least for now I believe that stem cells are not the answer.
+I realize there are many people with multiple sclerosis who are suffering and for whom today’s conventional medicine has too little to offer, but at least for now I believe that stem cells are not the answer.
 To be clear, I do not judge patients who get such treatments.
 Rather, I worry about them in terms of their safety and their being exploited by people who in most cases are just after their money.

 I’m critical of the not-read-for-prime time technology and the people selling it today, not the patients who are their targets.